Cystic Fibrosis Can Make it Hard for Kids to Grow

 NASOGASTRIC TUBE (NG)

-- NG tube placement may be uncomfortable at first but gets easier with practice.
-Caregivers and older children/adults can be taught how to insert the NG tube at home themselves and to confirm proper placement
+- Inserting the NG tube is uncomfortable at first but gets easier with practice.
+Caregivers and older children/adults can be taught how to insert the NG tube at home themselves

-- It can be inserted at night and removed during the day for school.
-Visible on the face only while it is in place
+- It can be inserted at night for overnight tube feeding and removed during the day for school.
+It is visible on the face only while it is in place

-- NG feeding can be trialed for a period of time a child gets a G-tube
+- In some situations, NG feeding can be used for a period of time (usually < 6 months) before a child gets a G-tube

 Field is required!